-We have reached the fourth day of the week, just two more to go.
-By now you must have realized that it is really simple to follow a Ketogenic lifestyle.
-One just needs to be innovative, ready to experiment and above all patient.
+We have reached the fourth day of the week, which is Thursday Keto Diet Plan; just two more to go.
+By now, you must have realized that it is really simple to follow a Ketogenic lifestyle.
+It is required to be creative, willing to try new things, and patient.

-I also reworked my Macros today, with the new weight.
-We Indians have metabolisms that were not designed for heavy protein and fat meals.
-I have planned to supplement my diet with a scoop of Casein with cold water every night, for the days I am short on protein intake.
+I also reworked my macros today with the new weight.
+We Indians have metabolisms that were not meant for high-protein and fat diets.
+For the days I am short on protein intake, I have planned to supplement my diet with a scoop of casein with cold water every night.

-I am also getting a lot of requests from pure vegetarians who are keen to get fit by switching to a Ketogenic lifestyle.
-Honestly, I am no expert, but from what I have read, you need to atleast have eggs in order to successfully adapt to a Ketogenic lifestyle.
-Without eggs and any kind of animal meat, it is going to be a very tough act to follow.
-After all you cannot be expected to survive on protein shakes three times a day and how much paneer or cottage cheese can you have in a day.
+I’m also getting a lot of questions from vegetarians who want to try a ketogenic diet to reduce weight.
+To be honest, I’m no expert, but based on what I’ve read, you’ll need eggs to properly adjust to a Ketogenic lifestyle.
+Without eggs and any animal meat, it would be a very tough act to follow.
+After all, you can’t expect to live off protein shakes three times a day, and how much paneer or cottage cheese can you eat?

-Coming to the diet plan, let’s start of with breakfast.
+Coming to the diet plan, let’s start with breakfast.

 Breakfast